$146 Find Cheap Flights from Chicago to Hawaii

 • What is the cheapest time of day to fly to Hawaii?

-The cheapest time of day to fly to Hawaii is generally in the evening, when round-trip flights cost $631 on average.
-Morning departures are around 70% more expensive than evening flights, on average.
-The most expensive time of day to fly to Hawaii is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $1,262.
+The cheapest time of day to fly to Hawaii is generally in the morning, when round-trip flights cost $961 on average.
+The most expensive time of day to fly to Hawaii is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $1,281.

 Top tips for finding cheap flights to Hawaii